 Number missed doses: From start date of current antibiotic treatment until the date of the survey.
 If no doses missed, report as 0.
 If unknown, leave field empty.
+Note, do not count intermittent treatment that a patient is receiving but does not receive at the time of the survey as a missed dose.

-Reason missed doses: S=due to stock out, P=patient could not purchase, D=patient declined/refused, O=other reason, M=multiple reasons.
-UNK=unknown.
+Reason missed doses: S=due to stock out, P=patient could not purchase, D=patient declined/refused, O=other reason, M=multiple reasons, UNK=unknown.